ajyanand/ajyanand/README.md

 For more about my time at the GRASP lab at the University of Pennsylvania - https://www.grasp.upenn.edu/people/ajay-anand/

 🔭 I’m currently working on

-Upper limb rehabilitation robot with Recupero Robotics Flo humanoid social robot to augment telepresenece rehabilitation interactions.
+Upper limb rehabilitation robot with Recupero Robotics

+Flo humanoid social robot to augment telepresence rehabilitation interactions.

 📫 How to reach me: writetoajayanand@gmail.com